Name:William Lawson Little Jr

 Nicknamed "Cannonball", Little won both the US and British Amateur championships two years in a row (1934, 1935); at the time all four events were contested solely on a match play basis.
 He was presented with the 1935 Sullivan Award as the outstanding US amateur athlete of the year.

-Played as the Texas Open.
-Second-placed Ben Hogan (USA) finished 3 shots behind Little (USA).
-The February event saw both rain and snow, and required the application of winter rules.
+Played as the Texas Open (Feb 7-9).
+Second-placed Ben Hogan (USA) finished 3 shots behind Lawson Little (USA).
+The event saw both rain and snow, and required the application of winter rules.
 [Willow Springs GC, San Antonio, TX].

 The US Open (44th) (June 6-9).
 Little (USA) beat Gene Sarazen (USA) in an 18-hole playoff: Little 70 (-2), Sarazen 73 (+1).
 [Canterbury GC, Beachwood, Ohio].

-Played as the Canadian Open.
-Second-placed Jimmy Thompson (Scot/USA) finished 8 shots behind Little (USA).
+Played as the Canadian Open (Sept 10-12).
+Second-placed Jimmy Thompson (Scot/USA) finished 8 shots behind 26-year-old Lawson Little (USA), who recorded his first win as a professional.
 [St Andrews GC, North York, Toronto, Ont.
 This course no longer exists].

-The US Amateur Championship (39th).
-Little (USA) won this title for the second straight year, beating Walter Emery (USA) 4 and 2 in the final.
+The US Amateur Championship (39th) (Sept 9-14).
+Defending champion W. Lawson Little (USA) beat Walter Emery (USA) 4 and 2 in the 36-hole final.
 [The Country Club, Pepper Pike, nr Cleveland, OH].

 The Amateur Championship (46th).
 Little (USA) beat Dr William Tweddell (Eng) by 1 hole in the final to win this title for the second straight year.
 [Royal Lytham & St Annes GC, nr Blackpool, Lancs].